groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ost-to-jp2.md

         - icon: "far fa-file-OST"
           title: " About OST File Format"
           content: |
-            OST or Offline Storage Files represent user's mailbox data in offline mode on local machine upon registration with Exchange Server using Microsoft Outlook.
-It is automatically created on the first use of Microsoft Outlook upon connectivity with server.
-Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from email server.
-OST files can user mailbox items such as emails, contacts, calendar information, notes, tasks and other similar data.
-Users can create emails and other data items in OST file even in the absence of connection to the server, but these will not be synchronized with the server.
-Once the connection is established, the local file is synchronized with the server again so that both the server and the local copy are at the same level of information.
+            OST or Offline Storage Files represent the user's mailbox data in offline mode on the local machine upon registration with Exchange Server using Microsoft Outlook.
+It is automatically created on the first use of Microsoft Outlook upon connectivity with the server.
+Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from the email server.

           link: "https://docs.fileformat.com/email/ost/"

     format:
         # format loop
-        - icon: "far fa-file-JP2"
+        - icon: "far fa-image"
           title: " About JP2 File Format"
           content: |
             JPEG 2000 (JP2) is an image coding system and state-of-the-art image compression standard.
 Designed, using wavelet technology JPEG 2000 can code lossless content in any quality at once.
 Moreover, without any substantial penalty in coding efficiency, JPEG 2000  have the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
 The code streams in JPEG 2000 is significantly scalable having regions of interest that provide the facility for spatial random access.
 Possessing Up to 16384 diverse components with the dimensions in terapixels, and precision that can be high as 38 bits/sample.

           link: "https://docs.fileformat.com/image/jp2/"